-Each week, Brian McCormick (Bri FYI) from the Office of Marketing and Communications web team shares helpful tips, tricks, and best practices for updating your loyno.edu websites.
+Each week, Brian McCormick (Bri FYI) from the Office of Marketing and Communications web team shares helpful tips, tricks, and examples for updating your loyno.edu websites.
 Please submit questions for Brian to answer either at his monthly Drupal+ training sessions or in a future Loyola at a Glance email.
 All knowledge levels are welcomed, whether you regularly update your department’s website, want to improve the functionality of your site, or just want to know how something on the internet works.

 The most common question is always:

 Our websites run on a CMS (Content Management System) called Drupal.
 A CMS is a technology between a database that stores all the information and the web pages that appear in your web browser.
 We are running three different versions of Drupal, and there is a massive push to update all of the older Drupal 6 sites.
 If your website does not resize for a phone and has rounded corners at the top of the page, we need to update your site to the latest version.
 Send Brian an email if you think you are due for an upgrade.